vaneguti110/pig-game/README.md

 # pig-game

-This is a project using html, css, javascript, and images in normal transition (https://vaneguti110.neocities.org/)
+This is a project using html, css, javascript, and images in roll dice game named pig game (https://vaneguti110.neocities.org/)

 GAME RULES: